mixpanel/docs/pages/docs/features/sessions.md

 ## Session Controls in Reports
 ### Funnels

-In [Funnels](/docs/reports/funnels), once you have set up sessions, a “Session Start” and “Session End” event will be generated in the report based on the funnel criteria.
+In [Funnels](/docs/reports/funnels), once you have set up sessions, a “Session Start” and “Session End” events will be generated in the report based on the funnel criteria.

 ![image](https://github.com/mixpanel/docs/assets/2077899/e6c12438-00da-4ebe-8302-a52f5a9da511)

-The event properties "Session Duration (Seconds)", "Session Event Count", "Session End Event Name", and "Session Start Event Name" can be used to breakdown or filter these results.
+The event properties "Session Duration (Seconds)", "Session Event Count", "Session End Event Name", and "Session Start Event Name" can be used to break down or filter these results.

 ![image](https://github.com/mixpanel/docs/assets/2077899/5608f64b-3514-406f-8a65-fe6a588f36fb)